GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

-The CyrusOne, I think number one, we still maintain the relationship with the CyrusOne, we still have some new talk about it together.
-It's without changing Gary step-down or anyone we deal with the institution not deal with the individual, right.
-So I think it will not change our relationship with CyrusOne it will help each other, Tesh, and Jonathan, Cagney, after the announcement and Gary also we have the conversation with Gary.
-So I think number one will not change board seat right now.
+The CyrusOne, I think number one, we still maintain the relationship with the CyrusOne, we still have some deals, talk about together.
+It will not change that Gary step-down or anyone, we deal with the institution not deal with the individual, right.
+So I think it will not change our relationship with CyrusOne.
+We still help each other, Tesh, and Jonathan called me after the announcement, and Gary also, we have the conversation with Gary.
+So I think number one, we will not change Board seat right now.
 And Gary is a respected professional in the industry; always bring up valuable opinion for GDS.
 So we appreciate that.
-And on the other hand, as I said we do with the institution, not with the personnel.
+And on the other hand, as I said we deal with the institution, not with the person.
 So I think CyrusOne and GDS relationship will be not changed.

 Jonathan Atkin